-Teachers often ask me for help with choosing a textbook.
-There are a lot out there, and often, they come with a workbook, a teacher’s book, audio materials and supplements.
-The whole pack can be pretty expensive.
+Teachers often ask me for help with choosing the best English textbook.
+There are plenty out there, and they often come with a workbook, a teacher’s book, audio materials, and supplements.
+Unfortunately, the whole pack can be pretty expensive.

 A textbook is like a road map.
-It tells you what to teach, in a logical order.
-It means you don’t forget to teach something, like possessive pronouns, or something else you may overlook.
-There are so many aspects to a language, it’s easy enough to forget to teach something!
+It tells you what to teach in a logical order.
+This order is helpful since you don’t forget something important, like possessive pronouns or anything else you may overlook.
+There are so many aspects to a language; it’s easy enough to forget to teach something!

 Also, some students, especially adults, like to have a book.
 It gives them something concrete to hold on to and serves as a record of what they are supposed to know.
-It gives them an idea of progress, even if it’s just turning pages in the book!
+In addition, it gives them an idea of progress, even if it’s just turning pages!

-It is hard to name the best English textbook, but Oxford Press’s Headway is a good staple and it's updated all the time, to stay current in terms of pictures and themes.
-They have an American version and a UK version.
+It is hard to name the best English textbook, but Oxford Press’s Headway is a good staple.
+They update it all the time to stay current in terms of pictures and themes.
+In addition, they have an American version and a UK version.

 Even if you have found the best English textbook, you don’t want to rely on it exclusively.
-Instead, you want students to think for themselves, working in groups, playing a language game in teams, doing a class quizz or grammar auction, rather than sitting there in front of a book.
+Instead, you want students to think for themselves, working in groups, playing a language game in teams, doing a class quiz or grammar auction, rather than sitting in front of a book.
 Therefore, since you won’t be relying on the textbook for how you conduct your lessons, you can be a great teacher even if you have a dud!

-- Why not go along to your local library and see if you can borrow a textbook.
-If you are using the textbook to plan your lessons and follow a logical path then it doesn’t matter if the topics and pictures are out of date.
+Why not go along to your local library and see if you can borrow a textbook.
+If you use the coursebook to plan your lessons and follow a logical path, it doesn’t matter if the topics and pictures are outdated.
 But if you are planning on giving copies to your students, then you need to have the latest.
-A book that is two years out of date is archaic as far as the average teen is concerned!
-(Just tell them it’s a history lesson.)
+A book two years out of date is archaic as far as the average teen is concerned!
+(Just tell them it’s a history lesson, LOL.)

 Here are a few more tips before you choose your textbook:

-- Do check that your students have not already worked through your chosen textbook before you buy it.
+- Do check that your students have not already worked through your chosen coursebook before buying it.

 - Never buy a book for a student until you have had the first lesson.
 There’s no way of knowing a student’s level until then, and usually, students have a lower level than they are supposed to.

-- A textbook with classic themes will never be out of date - though the pictures might be.
-For example, Big Ben and Westminster are historical London sights, they were and they always will be.
-That said, if you are bored out of your mind teaching classes on Big Ben yet again, your boredom might well be felt by the class, so maybe it’s time to work on a different theme.
+- A textbook with classic themes will never be outdated – though the pictures might be.
+For example, Big Ben and Westminster are historical London sights; they were and always will be.
+That said, if you are bored out of your mind teaching classes on Big Ben yet again, your boredom might be felt by the class, so maybe it’s time to work on a different theme.

 Please feel free to comment on how you use textbooks below – lots of teachers read this blog and they would LOVE to hear from you.
-You have to put in your email, but it’s safe, it's 100% private, it’s just there in case I need to reply to you directly.
+You have to put in your email, but it’s 100% private and it’s just there in case I need to reply to you directly.
 You can put in a fake email if you like.
 What we want to hear are your comments.